rsyncOSX/RsyncOSX/README.md

 ## ARW body compatibility diagnostic

-The following Sony biodies successfully extracts across EXIF, focus points, sharpness, and saliency, with one exception: the ILCE-7RM5 produced a saliency failure on 1 of its 3 files.
-The ILCE-1M2 is *the only body* tested across all three Sony RAW size variants (S/M/L).
-All files use compressed RAW, and every body achieves full-resolution L-size output — ranging from 12.4 MP (ILCE-1M2 S-crop) up to 60.2 MP on the ILCE-7RM5.
-The two next bodies to focus on are the ILCE-7M5 and ILCE-7RM5.
-However, I am dependent on test ARW files provided to me to test properly before I officially conclude support for these two bodies as well.
+The following Sony bodies successfully extract EXIF, focus points, sharpness, and saliency, except for the ILCE-7RM5, which failed to extract saliency on one of its three files.
+The ILCE-1M2 is the only body tested across all three Sony RAW size variants (S/M/L).
+All files use compressed RAW, and every body achieves full-resolution L-size output, ranging from 12.4 MP (ILCE-1M2 S-crop) to 60.2 MP (ILCE-7RM5).
+The ILCE-7M5 and ILCE-7RM5 are the next bodies to focus on, but I depend on test ARW files to properly test them before officially concluding support for these two bodies.

 | Camera Body  | EXIF | FocusPt | Sharpness | Saliency | RAW Types | Dimensions |
 |---|---|---|---|---|---|---|